-Sarah Garner, solicitor at DAS Law, looks at the rules surrounding social media photos and videos…
+Louise Newbould-Walton, Associate Solicitor at DAS Law, looks at the rules surrounding the office Christmas party...

-If photos or videos of me are taken without my knowledge or consent, who owns the images?
+If photos and/or videos taken without my knowledge or consent, who owns the images?

 The Copyright, Designs and Patents Act 1988 provides that the author of a photograph is the person who creates it.
-The person who takes the photograph or video will own the copyright unless it was created by a person in the course of their employment.
+The person who takes the photograph/video will own the copyright unless the photo/video was created by a person in the course of their employment.
 In this case the copyright will be owned by the employer.

 Can I have photos removed from social media or stop them being shared?

-In UK law there is generally no right to privacy where a photo or video is taken in a public place.
+In UK law there is generally no right to privacy where an image/video is taken in a public place.
 In a case involving Naomi Campbell, the court determined that the publication of photographs taken in public would only be prevented if they were obviously private, or were offensive in some other way.
 This would include a person being caused humiliation or severe embarrassment.

-Most social media companies have policies in place to state that although the creator of the photo or video is the owner, you are granting a licence to that social media company to use or allow others to use that media when you upload it onto their platform.
+Most social media companies have policies in place that although the creator of the photo/video is the owner, once they are uploaded you are granting a licence to that social media company to use or allow others to use that photo/video.

 Due to the lack of privacy laws, the courts are generally relying upon decisions in previous cases for their findings.
 Publication of photographs can be prevented if they were commissioned to be taken but were then used for an unauthorised purpose.